A medical staff holding hands with a patient

 Gardening Group

-Our weekly drop-in group that supports female survivors of trauma in their healing journey through connecting with nature as well as other survivors.
+Our weekly drop-in group supports female survivors of trauma in their healing journey through connecting with nature as well as other survivors.
 Meeting in the summer and fall, members learn new gardening skills and can take projects home.
 You don’t need any prior experience, and we provide all supplies for free.

 Survivor Leadership Collective